Elderly Social Care (Insurance) Bill [HL]

 Overview

-This bill establishes a publicly owned insurance body to help homeowners avoid selling their homes to fund elderly social care.
-Homeowners can purchase insurance to cover the cost of their care, protecting their property.
-The insurance is optional and doesn't change existing social care regulations for those who choose not to participate.
+This bill establishes a publicly owned insurance body to help homeowners avoid selling their houses to pay for elderly social care.
+The insurance is optional and covers the cost of care up to the value of the insured property.

 Description